ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 between successive time points.
 Given the relative sizes between atlases, on the order of 10$^6$ points were randomly sampled labelwise in the P56 template space and propagated to each successive atlas providing the point sets for constructing the velocity flow model.
-Approximately 200 iterations resulted in a steady convergence based on the average Euclidean norm between transformed point sets.
+Approximately 125 iterations resulted in a steady convergence based on the average Euclidean norm between transformed point sets.
 Ten integration points were used and point sets were distributed along the temporal dimension using a log transform for a more evenly spaced sampling.
-Further details including links to data and scripts to reproduce our reported results is found in the associated GitHub repository.

 ## Visualization {-}